inkandswitch/wrapper/README.md

 4. In Signing & Capabilities, set a [Team and Bundle Identifier](https://developer.apple.com/documentation/xcode/preparing-your-app-for-distribution).
 The latter should be globally unique.

+Finally, do a `Build & Run` and if everything goes well, the app should launch on your iPad, and you'll see whatever is being served at the URL you entered.

-#### 2. Receive the events in your web app
+### 2. Receive the pencil & touch events in your web app

-The iPad app will collect all the input events that occur within a short window of time (say, 1 frame at 120 Hz), then call the function `window.wrapperEvents(...)` with those events.
+The iPad Pro emits finger events at 120 Hz and pencil events at 240 Hz.
+The app will batch-up all the input events that occur within a short window of time (say, 1 frame at 120 Hz), then call the function `window.wrapperEvents(...)` with each batch of events.
 Here's how you'd receive them in your web app:

 ```javascript
 window.wrapperEvents = (events) => {